Is the FDN Program Worth It For Aspiring Health Practitioners?

 Hours of Continual Support Over Several Months

 As shown above, there is a strong foundation within the functional approach that focuses on identifying root causes while restoring imbalances with diet and lifestyle.
-Furthermore, the nature of the client-practitioner relationship allows the practitioner to develop an impression over repeated consults, course-correcting over time to educate, inform, and guide the client through diet and lifestyle changes.
+Furthermore, the nature of the client-practitioner relationship allows the practitioner to develop deeper insights – course-correcting over time in order to educate, inform, and guide the client through diet and lifestyle changes.

 At this point, we find ourselves stuck in a negative feedback loop.
 By the time we visit the doctor a fourth or fifth time, dysfunction is so rampant that our symptoms have developed into a full-blown chronic condition, whether it be fibromyalgia, Hashimoto’s or Type II Diabetes.
 Symptoms continue being suppressed while the root cause(s) of malfunction lie hidden from view: